jorgeb1980/ComicUtils/README.md

 # ComicUtils
 Set of powershell scripts useful for managing a comics collection

+## Scripts

++ *repack.ps1* - will repack any .cbz and .cbr file in `cwd` into a .cbz comic packed with DEFLATE.
+This is compatible with most of the older readers I use, like CDisplay.
++ *pdf2cbz.ps1* - will convert every PDF in `cwd` into a .cbz comic packed with DEFLATE.
++ *unpack.ps1* - will extract the content of all the comics in `cwd` into a directory with the same name.
+Optional *-extension* parameter.
++ *pack.ps1* - will make a .cbz file out of any child folder under `cwd`.

+Every script will remove brackets in the file names and, if present, text files inside the comics.

 ## Requirements

 We need the following software (Linux instructions for Debian-like distros, please look for equivalents with your favorite package manager):